-It doesn’t matter who you are or even if you have a UK TV license at home in your house, the decision is based purely on your location.
-So is there any option?
-What can you do to access BBC iPlayer from outside the UK mainland?
-Fortunately there are options and here’s one -
+It doesn’t matter who you are or even if you have a UK Television license at home in your house, the decision is based purely on your location.
+This is not something you can directly control, although millions of people have learned that they can hide their location and hence discovered how to access BBC iPlayer outside UK boundaries.

 How to Watch BBC iPlayer in Ireland

 This video demonstrates accessing the BBC from Ireland, the process is exactly the same for any other channel in the UK too such as ITV, Channel 4 and 5 for example.
 You are simply using a VPN server to hide your real IP and supply the one required – i.e. a British address.
 So when you visit the BBC website instead of looking up your real IP address, it will only see the address of the server you are connected to.
 As long as this server is based in the United Kingdom then you will have no problem at all with the Beebs not working!